Student academic advising

 How to access student academic advising

 NOTE: Drop-in advising sessions are 30 minutes on a first-come, first-served basis.
-Please sign up on the daily sign up sheet located outside the Advisor's Office (Rm S-310-D beside the Registrar's Office area).
+Please sign up on the daily sign up sheet located outside the Advising Office (in the Registrar's Office area).
 If follow up meetings are required, you and the Advisor will work together to schedule suitable meeting times.

 Due to privacy protection, and the nature of advisory discussions that lead to deeper questions, ACAD does not provide advising consultations over email or telephone.